Experience The Total Solar Eclipse in Columbia, South Carolina

 A Long Weekend of 120+ Eclipse Events in the Real Southern Hot Spot

 Travelers and tour groups from Europe have already made their plans and booked hotels, motorcoach tours and travel packages to witness the eclipse in Columbia, South Carolina.
 Plan your trip now!
 (Seriously.
 Don’t forget AirBNB, HomeAway & VRBO!)

-Visitors to the greater Columbia, South Carolina area — known widely as “The New Southern Hot Spot” — enjoy a diverse community and vibrant cultural scene with free festivals, farmer’s markets and public art events; rich historic offerings ranging from ancient Native American culture to the Revolutionary War to the Civil War to the Civil Rights Era and beyond; lush, natural surroundings studded by rivers and lakes; close proximity to the old growth forests of Congaree National Park; family-friendly attractions like Riverbanks Zoo and EdVenture; a cutting-edge arts and entertainment scene anchored by the Columbia Museum of Art, Tapp’s Art Center and more; and our remarkably cool hospitality districts laden with affordable hotels, farm-to-table restaurants, independently owned shops and antique stores, and fab weekly happenings like Soda City Market every Saturday morning on Main Street.
+Visitors to the greater Columbia, South Carolina area — known as “The Real Southern Hot Spot” — enjoy a diverse community and vibrant cultural scene with free festivals, farmer’s markets and public art events; rich historic offerings ranging from ancient Native American culture to the Revolutionary War to the Civil War to the Civil Rights Era and beyond; lush, natural surroundings studded by rivers and lakes; close proximity to the old growth forests of Congaree National Park; family-friendly attractions like Riverbanks Zoo and EdVenture; a cutting-edge arts and entertainment scene anchored by the Columbia Museum of Art, Tapp’s Art Center and more; and our remarkably cool hospitality districts laden with affordable hotels, farm-to-table restaurants, independently owned shops and antique stores, and fab weekly happenings like Soda City Market every Saturday morning on Main Street.
 Learn more about all of the cool things to do in the greater Columbia, S.C., region at the Experience Columbia SC website.